Sign Up for a Free Account

 Overview

 Headache syndromes secondary to various medications and substances form a diverse and complex set of conditions.
 Medications inducing such headaches may be, in fact, used for headache therapy, or may be used in entirely separate conditions.
-Other substances capable of inducing headache range from foods and food additives to toxic exposures.
+Other substances capable of inducing headache range from food and food additives to toxic exposures.
 A greater understanding of headache syndromes secondary to medications and substances may permit further understanding of the mechanisms leading to primary headaches.

 Key points